Dwska/nvidia-stock-prediction/README.md

 # Project Setup and Usage Guide
-This project run locally and you need Docker to run it.
+- This project run locally and you need Docker to run it.
+- The files to initialize the container are in the root folder

 ## Project Directory Structure
 ```sh